-Vonk.Core.Operations.Transaction.FhirTransactionConfiguration http://fire.ly/vonk/plugins/transaction gathering the results.
+Vonk.Core.Operations.Transaction.FhirTransactionConfiguration http://fire.ly/vonk/plugins/transaction

+Process a transaction Bundle by sending each entry through the rest of the processing pipeline and gathering the results.
 Different from Batch, Transaction succeeds or fails as a whole.
 Transaction requires an implementation of Vonk.Core.Repository.IRepoTransactionService for transaction support by the underlying repository.
 The SQL Server and SQLite implementations provides a real one, whereas the MongoDb provides a simulated implementation, to allow you to experiment with transactions on MongoDb.